starikcetin/btes/standards/code.md

 ## Components
 Component names start with a **capital letter**.
 However, there are components that do not fall directly on the page.

-## Eslint & Prettier & Stylint
+## Eslint & Prettier & Stylelint
- We implement ESLint that is static code analysis tool for identifying problematic patterns found in code.  [eslint rule](https://eslint.org/docs/rules/)
+ We implement `ESLint` that is static code analysis tool for identifying problematic patterns found in code.  [eslint rule](https://eslint.org/docs/rules/)

- We implement Prettier that is an opinionated code formatter to our code. [prettier rule](https://prettier.io/docs/en/options.html)
+ We implement `Prettier` that is an opinionated code formatter to our code. [prettier rule](https://prettier.io/docs/en/options.html)

- We implement stylelint that uses cosmiconfig for our css files to find and load css configuration object. [stylelint rule](https://stylelint.io/user-guide/rules/list)
+ We implement `stylelint` that uses cosmiconfig for our css files to find and load css configuration object. [stylelint rule](https://stylelint.io/user-guide/rules/list)

 ## Styles
 Style files start with a `capital letter`.
-.Scss, which is more innovative, was preferred as style files.
+Scss, which is more innovative, was preferred as style files.
 We added the style files to the same place next to the components.
 Also, the names of the style files have the same name as the pages they are linked to.